Skip to content

 Why you might care about Core Web Vitals

 While Core Web Vitals started as a “mobile thing” it’s now also a “desktop thing.”
-That means that every web page on your site, loaded by every browser on every kind of connection in the world, is measured and given a grade of some kind — I believe it’s more like Pass/Fail than it is like A+ or B-.
+That means that every web page on your site, loaded by every Chromium-based browser, on every kind of connection in the world, is measured and given a grade.
+Either you pass or you fail.
+There is no partial credit.

 If you take a step back from grumbling about how the Google overlords want us to do things a certain (onerous) way, it’s worth considering what’s in it for you…